xiyuyi-at-LLNL/pysofi/README.md

 ### Documentation
 The documentation for this repository is currently under construction (under `./docs`) using Sphinx, which is also simultaneously being updated on the [online documentation](https://xiyuyi-at-llnl.github.io/pysofi/build/html/index.html) page.
 We welcome community contribution to the project!

-### To perform tests for your own updates:
+### Unit tests:
-If you have clone the repository, made modifications to the existing modules and would like to make sure the modifications do not cuase break-down of the current fuction, you can go to the pysofi data where all the *.py are enclosed, then type the following command for unit test:
+If you have cloned the repository, made modifications to the existing modules and would like to test the codes and make sure the modifications do not cuase break-down of the current fuction, you can go to the pysofi data where all the *.py are enclosed, then type the following command for unit test:

 `python -m unittest discover -s .`